DalingCui/RPIA_answer/README.md

 # RPIA_answer
 Use your best judgement to determine what are the tenor buckets that should be considered in this case.
-1. the tensor buckets ere determined as: less than 3 years as short-term, 3-7 years as intermediate term, and larger than 7 years as long-term
+1. the tensor buckets are determined as: less than 3 years as short-term, 3-7 years as intermediate term, and larger than 7 years as long-term

 Design a mechnism to reallocate the IR exposure into these tenors.
 1. we can use duration matching method to rellocate the IR exposure in each tenor, so that the duration in each tenor is in line with the index